MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

-- **Show Warning Statistics:** Enable this options to generate statistical information about warning changes.
+- <a name="statistics">**Show Warning Statistics:**</a> Enable this options to generate statistical information about warning changes.
 When enabled the policy not only shows the total number of warnings but also the changes in number of warnings per code file.
 To keep statistics short, only files with actual changes in the number of warnings are listed.
 If you combine this option with *Warning Filters*, the filters will be applied first and only matching warnings will appear in the warning statistics.